 September 2019 was my first shot to complete the full Emmitt Smith Gran Fondo since before cancer – Ray and I finished the 94-mile route this year in the top half of the Fondo cyclists and celebrated with Pat and Emmitt Smith at the finish line.

 These incredible experiences were complimented by a truly special trip in October – flying to Cologne, Germany, to meet my life-saving stem cell donor.
 A German woman, Andrea knew only that she was the one identified donor in the world who might be able to save a complete stranger.
 Andrea didn’t hesitate to sign up and do whatever was needed to help.
 Losing her father to Leukemia as a teenager 36 years ago, this opportunity to help someone else might make some small good come out of their family’s tragedy.
 I was welcomed warmly by Andrea as an instant member of her family, and even more collateral beauty has come from this trial.

 Julie ran that marathon in Houston and finished in under 4 hours, crying while she prayed for me and our family at each mile marker.
-Since I recovered, she’s run 4 more, placing 77th out of > 13,000 in the Boston Marathon this year.
-The kids are now 6 through 13, the farm has grown to include cows and chickens, and we finished the house and moved in.
+Since I recovered, she’s run 4 more, placing 77th out of > 13,000 in the Boston Marathon in 2019.
+The kids are now 7 through 14, the farm has grown to include cows and chickens, and we finished the house and moved in.